 How to get rid of them is a real task.

 While you may have treated your bed or couch.
-What about the sheets that may have eggs which you can’t see.
+What about the sheets that may have eggs that you can’t see.
 This is where a common bed bug infestation gets re-born again.

-Below is all the things you will want to strip off and wash in high heat or steam heat.
-When drying it is hottest cycle on the dryer will go for the larger items they will need direct sunlight
+Below are all the things you will want to strip off and wash in high heat or steam heat.
+When drying, it is the hottest cycle; the dryer will go for the larger items; they will need direct sunlight.

 - Bed linens